Human Rights Bodies

 The Human Rights Council is a separate entity from OHCHR.
 This distinction originates from the separate mandates they were given by the General Assembly.
 Nevertheless, OHCHR provides substantive support for the meetings of the Human Rights Council, and follow-up to the Council's deliberations.

 Special Procedures is the general name given to the mechanisms established by the Commission on Human Rights and assumed by the Human Rights Council to address either specific country situations or thematic issues in all parts of the world.
-Special Procedures are either an individual –a special rapporteur or representative, or independent expert—or a working group.
+Special Procedures are either an individual -a special rapporteur or independent expert-or a working group.
 They are prominent, independent experts working on a voluntary basis, appointed by the Human Rights Council.